arrow-left

 Parameterized strings:

-are numbers, modulo is performed.
+Python has the printf operator % which is tremendously powerful.
+(If the operands to % are numbers, modulo is performed.
 If the left operand is a string, printf is performed.)

-is being superseded by the format
+But even % is being superseded by the format function.

-Also see printf-style String Formatting for a reference.
+Also see for a reference.

 Literal boolean values: